jeeban101/careerroad/replit.md

-✓ COMPLETED: Removed all Neon database dependencies and packages ✓ COMPLETED: Updated Drizzle configuration to use postgres-js instead of Neon ✓ COMPLETED: Improved database configuration to use environment variables properly
+✓ COMPLETED: Removed all Neon database dependencies and packages ✓ COMPLETED: Updated Drizzle configuration to use postgres-js instead of Neon ✓ COMPLETED: Improved database configuration to use environment variables properly ✓ COMPLETED: Enhanced "My Roadmaps" button with prominent gradient styling and improved visibility ✓ COMPLETED: Implemented comprehensive task tracking system with notes functionality ✓ COMPLETED: Created TaskCard component with individual task progress tracking ✓ COMPLETED: Added notes feature for each task with save/edit functionality ✓ COMPLETED: Database schema updated with completed_at column for better tracking ✓ COMPLETED: API endpoints for individual task progress retrieval and updates ✓ COMPLETED: Enhanced History page with beautiful gradient design and call-to-action for new users

 ## System Architecture